camunda/camunda-docs/optimize/components/userguide/processes.md

 ## Overview

 The processes section gives you an overview of all the processes and their status on a single page.
-This section also allows you to set a process owner to take responsibility of a process as well as viewing time and quality KPIs to track process performance.
+This section also allows you to set a process owner and take responsibility of a process, viewing time, and quality KPIs to track process performance.
 Additionally, a **Management Dashboard** can be found at the top of the page, which integrates data from all processes in one view.
-The optional date filter are applied to all the reports shown in this view.
+The optional date filter is applied to all the reports shown in this view.
 ![Processes page](./img/processOverview.png)

-Here are the available views:
+Note the available views below:

 1. Process Instance Usage: Track Camunda adoption by visualizing how many process instances were started each month.

 2. Overall Incident-Free Rate: Check the overall technical health of your processes by visualizing the percentage of process instances that did not have an incident.

-3. Automation Rate (<1 hour): View the percentage of process instances that are completed within one hour.
+3. Automation Rate (<1 hour): View the percentage of process instances completed within one hour.
 This is a good proxy for how automated your entire suite of processes is.

 4. Long-Running Process Instances: View how many process instances that started over a week ago are still running.
 In addition, you can combine that with their average duration to identify the least efficient processes and potential pain points.